Generic Name: collagenase clostridium histolyticum (KOL a JEN ase klos TRID ee um HIS toe LIT ik um)

 How is collagenase clostridium histolyticum given?

-This medication is injected directly into the "cord" of the affected hand.
+This medication is injected directly into the "cord" of the affected hand or into a "plaque" of the penis.
 A healthcare provider will give you this injection.
+Follow your doctor's dosing instructions very carefully.

 After your injection, do not touch or put pressure on the treated area of the hand for the rest of the day.
 Keep the treated hand elevated until bedtime.